florian-h05/website/blog/2024-12-15-openhab-4-3-release.md

   ::::

-- Control special functionality of Things, e.g., put devices into pairing mode and display the pairing QR code.
+- Control special functionality of Things, e.g. put devices into pairing mode and display the pairing QR code.

 Many thanks to my maintainer colleague Laurent Garnier ([@lolodomo](https://github.com/lolodomo)) for his work on the openHAB core parts of this feature!